Vyral/mcpherson-sisters/_posts/2020-08-20-q-how-do-i-find-the-right-investment-property.md

 {% include youtube.html %}

-These seven tips will help you find the right investment property.
+<p style="text-align:center">These seven tips will help you find the right investment property.</p>

 Flip or flop?
 What makes for a great flip or investment property?
 Some of these tips are about buying the right property, and some are about fixing it up correctly once you purchase it.